marionettejs/backbone.marionette/docs/marionette.collectionview.md

 By default the `CollectionView` will maintain a sorted collection's order in the DOM.
-This behavior can be disabled by specifying `{sortWithCollection: false}` on initialize or on the view definiton.
+This behavior can be disabled by specifying `{sortWithCollection: false}` on initialize or on the view definition.

 ```javascript
 import Backbone from 'backbone';